Today Is National Let’s Laugh Day!

 Create an Opportunity to Laugh

-If the tips above sounded a little mundane, here’s a few alternative options:
+If the tips above sound a little mundane, here’s a few alternative options:

 - Watch a funny TV show, movie, or YouTube video